-We have developed 4 routes which are known as the Woodland route (5 miles), the Bluebell Route (10 miles), the River route (15 miles) and the Plantation route (20 miles)
+We have developed 3 routes which are known as the Woodland route (5 miles), the Bluebell Route (10 miles) and the River route (15 miles).

 The 5 mile route has been designed for those that are new to walking, or perhaps want to bring their children and/or dogs along for a nice day out in the surrounding countryside.

-Starting Howard Palmer Gardens, it quite quickly passes along footpaths, through into the countryside and woodland without crossing any major roads.
+Starting in Elms Field, it quite quickly passes along footpaths, through into the countryside and woodland without crossing any major roads.
 There is a bridge over the railway line

 On the return leg you will pass the Henry Lucas Hospital, Wokingham’s only grade 1 listed building which was built in 1665 as an Alms House for the elderly of the area.

 There will be a free “Nature Trail” included to keep the children occupied which involves looking for nature and wildlife along the route.

 We have introduced a 10 mile route at the request of parents who wanted to challenge their children to a longer walk without making the “leap” to 15 miles.

 Both the 10 and 15 miles routes start on the same paths as the Woodland route and then split off in the Gorrick Plantation, taking a bridleway that emerges on Nine Mile Ride.
 This is probably the most well known of the “rides” that passed through the royal forests, created throughout this area for Queen Anne (and later George III).
 In old age, she was unable to ride with the hunt, so liked to follow in her carriage instead.